cieniavska/game-of-bricks/README.md

 The code belongs to Chris, I have only made some improvements, meaning I've updated the code to a newer standard of JS.
 That means that you can find there arrow functions, lets and consts instead of vars, different names of variables (camel Case).

+For a quick preview, please use this link: https://cieniavska.github.io/game-of-bricks/

 Enjoy!